Archives of Scientific Psychology®

 The subject matter of articles published in Archives of Scientific Psychology® spans the entire discipline of psychology.
 Journal readers will find articles on subjects ranging from neuroscience to political psychology, and all topics in between.
 Articles will also describe research conducted using any of the methods used by researchers in psychology — experimental, descriptive, and research synthesis, quantitative and qualitative.

-This is an "open access" journal, which means that a publication fee is typically assessed prior to publication for accepted manuscripts.
-However, the publication fee has been waived through December 2017.
+This is an "open access" journal, which means that a publication fee of $3,000 USD is assessed prior to publication for accepted manuscripts.

 Articles are published in sections encompassing broad areas of psychological investigation.
 These are: